 Reduce your property's wildfire risk

 There are a number of resources to help you prepare your home for a wildfire event.
-The NW Insurance Council, WSRB and Grange Insurance created this short video with helpful tips on how to create a wildfire defensible space around your home.
+The NW Insurance Council, Grange Insurance, and WSRB created this short video with helpful tips on how to create a wildfire defensible space around your home.

-The single most important thing you can do is build defensible space around your home.
-This limits fuel for the wildfire.
+The single most important thing you can do is build defensible space around your home.1 This limits fuel for the wildfire.

 - Use fire-resistant plants and shrubs in your landscape planning.